ibm-cloud-docs/schematics/cli-reference.md

 ### `ibmcloud schematics resource query get`
 {: #schematics-get-rq}

-Retrieve the information of an existing {{site.data.keyword.bplong_notm}} resource query by using a resource query ID of the tasks and the events that executed.
+Retrieve the information of an existing {{site.data.keyword.bplong_notm}} resource query by using a resource query ID.
 {: shortdesc}

 **Syntax**